Randynot/Randynot-/README.md

 - 🧩 &nbsp; I enjoy solving **complex engineering problems** — that's where the real learning happens
 - 📈 &nbsp; I'm constantly sharpening my **engineering skills**, one project at a time
 - 🔬 &nbsp; I like understanding how software actually works **beneath the surface**
+- ❤️ &nbsp; I have a strong love for **object-oriented frameworks and languages**, and how they help model real-world systems cleanly

 > 💡 I'm currently learning **NestJS** and **Serverpod** while deepening my knowledge of **PostgreSQL** and **MySQL**.